 Ketesse is a pain killer from the group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
-It is used for short term symptomatic treatment of mild to moderate acute pain, such as acute muscular pain or joint pain, painful periods (dysmenorrhoea), toothache.
+It is used to treat mild to moderate pain, such as muscular pain, painful periods (dysmenorrhoea), toothache.

 2. BEFORE YOU TAKE KETESSE

 Do not take Ketesse: